Leavenworth, Lawrence & Galveston Railroad

 Leavenworth, Lawrence, and Galveston Railroad Bridge across the Kansas River at Lawrence, Kansas by Alexander Gardner, 1867.

 In the winter of 1858, leading citizens of Leavenworth, Kansas, met and debated the possibilities of creating a railroad.
 A charter obtained on February 12 outlined a railroad down through Lawrence, Kansas, to the Neosho River.
 Once in the valley, it would run northwest to Fort Riley, Kansas, and southeast to Fort Gibson, Oklahoma, at the head of navigation on the Arkansas River.
-It was hoped that this railroad would help establish economic bonds with the South and link the cotton fields to the transcontinental railroad then being projected across Kansas.
+It was hoped that this railroad would help establish economic bonds with the South and link the cotton fields to the transcontinental railroad, which would then be projected across Kansas.
 The name of this ambitious project was the Leavenworth, Lawrence, & Fort Gibson Railroad.
 Many cities in Kansas liked the idea.

 Just south of Lawrence, Prairie City became the corporate headquarters in August 1858.
 However, Prairie City lacked a political and economic base, and the headquarters were moved to Lawrence a year later.
 The developing Civil War delayed further progress.